pupil-labs/hmd-eyes/docs/Developer.md

 ### DataRecordingDemo

 A simple demo using the `RecordingController` component.
 The demo script allows starting and stoping the recording by pressing "R".

+Demo now also features the `AnnotationPublisher` component, showcasing simple annotations and annotations containing custom data.

 ### ScreencastDemo